renrutoet/consumer-rights-task/README.md

 ## Getting Started

+First, Make sure to install all packages with:

+`npm i`

-First, run the development server:
+then run the development server:

 ```bash
 npm run dev